Gabriel Pleydell: Parliamentary career

 His 1555 election for Marlborough was similar, but more dependent on influential connections.
 Pleydell's father had once leased the lands of Thomas Seymour in the nearby parish of Eastrop (and possibly Preshute), establishing a relationship of trust between the families.
 After Seymour's brother Edward was executed in 1552, his widow Anne inherited the responsibility of maintaining the vast estates.
 The Duchess appointed Pleydell as chief ranger of Savernake Forest (then under her ownership) before 1554 and as her receiver general that year.
 His position as ranger probably led to the acquisition of property in Chippenham and Preshute, and his status as a Preshute landholder assisted him in becoming Member for Marlborough.
 (Note: Before the passing of the 1832 Reform Act, many members represented "pocket boroughs".
 These contained burgage tenements, the holders of which were given suffrage.
 Wealthy landowners who were seeking election for themselves or an associate would purchase said tenements and convey them for the duration of an election to a reliable nominee, who could then vote for the candidate.
 Thus by purchasing the majority of the burgages one could acquire the right to nominate the members of parliament.)
-Pleydell, serving with Sir Andrew Baynton, replaced Peter Taylor alias Perce and John Broke of the 1554 session; they were succeeded by William Daniell and William Fleetwood in 1558 after a parliamentary hiatus following the death of Queen Mary.
+Pleydell, serving with Sir Andrew Baynton, replaced Peter Taylor alias Perce and John Broke of the 1554 session; they were succeeded by William Daniell and William Fleetwood in 1558 after a parliamentary hiatus following the death of Queen Mary I.

 Pleydell returned as a Member for Wootton Bassett in 1563.
 His appointment was made possible by the patronage of former Member for Marlborough Sir John Thynne, an eminent figure in Wiltshire politics who was the county's custos rotulorum for at least 20 years.
 Pleydell had supported Thynne in a contest over the Knighthood of the Shire in 1559, which doubtless assisted his bid for parliamentary selection.
 Wootton Bassett's other seat was occupied by Matthew Poyntz, with whom Pleydell served until 1567.
 (Note: John Hippisley was originally elected to Poyntz's seat in 1562, before the Parliament had actually assembled.
 He instead sat for Wells after a writ was ordered.)
 Replacing Christopher Dysmars and Humphrey Moseley from the 1559 session, they were succeeded in 1571 by Henry Knyvet and John Winchcombe.